 New: It is permissible to construct hard surfacing for drives and paths within the RPA; however, it can have implications for tree roots.
 These implications can often be overcome and/or minimised by employing a 'no-dig' construction (see Appendix 3) methods.
 These techniques result in structures which are load bearing and negate the need for deep excavation.
-The hard surface should not cover more than 20% of the RPA and the final wearing course must be porous so as to permit gaseous exchange and moisture percolation.
-Further advice of a structural engineer must be sought to design the final specification in accordance with these parameters, with the final design being agreed with a Chartered Arboriculturalist.
+Any final surface must be porous so as to permit gaseous exchange and moisture percolation.
+Further advice of a structural engineer must be sought to design the final specification in accordance with these parameters, with the final design being agreed with a Chartered Arboriculturist.